 Can I bet on sports online in Texas?

-Yes, while sports betting, in general, is illegal in Texas, there is no specific law around signing up for offshore sportsbook accounts, therefore you can bet online in Texas.
+Yes, while gambling, in general, is illegal in Texas, there is no specific law around signing up for offshore sportsbook accounts, therefore you can bet online in Texas.

 Is Daily Fantasy Sports Legal in Texas?